GMELab/RovHer/README.md

   </ol>
 </details>

 <!-- ABOUT -->
 ## About

 Predicting **rare variants** (RVs; MAF < 1%) that influence complex disease risk is a major challenge in human genetics.
-We introduce **RovHer** (RV heritability-optimized scores), an unbiased, scalable method that scores missense RVs based on their probability of functional effect.
-RovHer employs the [Multivariate Adaptive Regression Splines](https://CRAN.R-project.org/package=earth) [1] model to integrate feature annotations with [Genebass](https://app.genebass.org/) [2] (N=394,841) exome-wide association study (ExWAS) summary statistics of height, which serves as the training trait.
-For the dependent variable, we used the **false discovery rate** across 4,927,152 RVs as a surrogate measure for the likelihood of variant functionality.
+We introduce **RovHer** (RV heritability-optimized scores), an unbiased, scalable method that scores missense RVs by their probability of functional effect.
+RovHer uses a [Multivariate Adaptive Regression Splines](https://CRAN.R-project.org/package=earth) [1] model to integrate feature annotations with [Genebass](https://app.genebass.org/) [2] (N = 394,841) exome-wide association study (ExWAS) summary statistics of height, the training trait.
+As the dependent variable, we used the **false discovery rate** across 4,927,152 RVs as a surrogate for the likelihood of variant functionality.

-The raw outputs of RovHer therefore reflects the predicted FDR of each variant.
-We subsequently inverted them to obtain a "true positive" scale, where higher RovHer scores (closer to 1) represent a greater probability of a variant being functional, and lower scores (closer to 0) represent likely neutral variants.
+The raw RovHer output reflects each variant's predicted FDR.
+We invert these to a "true positive" scale, so higher RovHer scores (closer to 1) indicate a greater probability of a variant being functional, and lower scores (closer to 0) indicate likely neutral variants.

-**Performance**:
+**Performance**
-* prioritizes missense RVs that explain the greatest proportion of genome-wide trait variance, which are variants that more likely functional [3]
+* Prioritizes missense RVs that explain the greatest proportion of genome-wide trait variance — the variants most likely to be functional [3].

 **Usage**:
-* scores are trait-agnostic (i.e. not tied to a specific disease or phenotype)
+* Scores are trait-agnostic (not tied to a specific disease or phenotype).
-* RovHer scores were generated for all possible rare SNVs deposited in the dbNSFP database; however, they are optimized for missense variants.
+* Scores were generated for all possible rare SNVs in the dbNSFP database, but are optimized for missense variants.

 ![Workflow Overview](RovHer%20workflow.png)
 *An overview of the development and application of RovHer.*

 # Getting started
 ### Hardware
-RovHer can generate predictions on major operating systems, including GNU/Linux, macOS, and Windows.
-For biobank-scale analyses, we recommend Unix-based hardware with a minimum of 100GB RAM.
+RovHer runs on all major operating systems (GNU/Linux, macOS, Windows).
+For biobank-scale analyses, we recommend Unix-based hardware with at least 100 GB RAM.

 ### Software dependencies

-The package development version is tested on Linux operating systems.
-However, the CRAN packages required should be compatible with Windows, Mac, and Linux operating systems.
-Type the following into your R console:
+The development version is tested on Linux, but the required CRAN packages are compatible with Windows, macOS, and Linux.
+In your R console:
    ```R
   install.packages("data.table")
   install.packages("R.utils")